Frock coat

 Although black trousers did occur, especially at daytime, the black frock coat was commonly worn with charcoal grey, pin-striped or checked formal trousers.
 The single-breasted frock coat sporting the notched (step) lapel was more associated with day-to-day professional informal wear.
 Yet, from the end of the 19th century, with the gradual introduction of the lounge suit, the frock coat came to embody the most formal wear for daytime.
 Especially so when double-breasted with peaked lapels, a style sometimes called a Prince Albert after Prince Albert, consort to Queen Victoria.
 The formal frock coat only buttoned down to the waist seam, which was decorated at the back with a pair of buttons.
-The cassock, a coat that is buttoned up to the neck, forming a high, stand-up Roman collar for clergymen, was harmonised to the style of the contemporary frock coat.
+The cassock, a coat that is buttoned up to the neck, forming a high, stand-up Roman style collar for clergymen, was harmonized to the style of the contemporary frock coat.

-By the late 19th century, the knee-length dress coat, morning coat and shorter cut lounge suit were all standardized.
+By the late 19th century, the knee-length dress coat, morning coat, and shorter-cut lounge suit were all standardized.
 While the dress coat and the morning coat are knee-length coats like the frock coat and traditionally share the waist seam of the precursor, they are distinguished by the cutaway of the skirt which gives dress coats and morning coats tails at the back.
 From the 1920s, the frock coat was increasingly replaced as day formal wear by the cut-away morning coat.
 In 1936, it was suspended from the protocol of audiences at the British royal court.
 While effectively relegated to a rarity in formal wear ever since, it does occur in certain formal marriages and traditional processions.

 Name

 The name frock coat appeared out from the earlier frock.

-Earlier terminology also used redingote (or redingotte, redingot), derived from a French alteration of the English "riding coat", an example of reborrowing.
+Earlier terminology also used redingote (or redingotte, redingot), derived from a French alteration of the English "riding coat", an example of re-borrowing.